-10.1 If an Authorised Officer is of the opinion that any parking place should be temporarily discontinued as a parking space the Authorised Officer may cause a sign / signs or meter-hoods to be placed or erected which indicate "No Stopping".
-It shall be unlawful for any person to stop or park a vehicle at the parking space affected while any sign/signs or meter-hoods are placed or erected.
+10.1 If an authorised officer is of the opinion that any parking place should be temporarily discontinued as a parking space or area the authorised officer may cause a sign / signs or meter-hoods to be placed or erected which indicate "No Stopping".
+It shall be unlawful for any person to stop or park a vehicle at the parking space or area affected while any sign/signs or meter-hoods are placed or erected.

-10.2 If the Authorised Officer is of the opinion that any parking place should be temporarily discontinued, except for the use of a trade vehicle (as defined by the Council from time to time by resolution) or other specified vehicle, the Authorised Officer may place or erect or cause to be placed or erected a sign or signs, temporary barricades, or meter-hoods sufficiently indicating "Reserved Parking" for a specific trade or other specified vehicle and it shall be unlawful for any person other than a person specifically authorised by the Authorised Officer to stop or park a vehicle at the parking space affected while any sign / signs or meter-hoods are placed or erected or to remove any sign or signs, temporary barricades or meter-hoods so placed or erected.
+10.2 If the authorised officer is of the opinion that any parking place should be temporarily discontinued, except for the use of a trade vehicle (as defined by the Council from time to time by resolution) or other specified vehicle, the authorised officer may place or erect or cause to be placed or erected a sign or signs, temporary barricades, or meter-hoods sufficiently indicating "Reserved parking" for a specific trade or other specified vehicle and it shall be unlawful for any person other than a person specifically authorised by the authorised officer to stop or park a vehicle at the parking space or area affected while any sign / signs or meter-hoods are placed or erected or to remove any sign or signs, temporary barricades or meter-hoods so placed or erected.

-10.3 The Council may from time to time by resolution fix fees payable for users or classes of users authorised by an Authorised Officer to parking spaces reserved in the manner prescribed by clause 10.2 hereof.
+10.3 The Council may from time to time, by resolution fix fees payable for users or classes of users authorised by an authorised officer to parking spaces or areas reserved in the manner prescribed by clause 10.2 hereof.